 - The popular Hulu adaptation of The Handmaid’s Tale, if imperfect, is grounded and prescient.

 - In high art, Mark Bradford’s exhibit at the Venice Biennale used scale to communicate angrily, warmly, and powerfully.
-Damien Hirst used scale as well in his Venice show, to lesser effect, commenting on vapidity by being vapid.
+Damien Hirst used scale as well in his Venice show, to lesser effect, using vapidity and excess to critique vapidity and excess.

 Joseph North notes at the end of his book that the future of his discipline depends on nothing less “than the question of the character of the coming social order.”
 He then paints three scenarios, including (1) an intensification of neoliberalism, (2) a breakdown of neoliberalism, and (3) a breakdown of capitalism.
 He mines each of these scenarios for broad and deep implications.
 Rather than repeat his analysis, I’ll simply again recommend his book.